All Products

 This parameter is available after you select Enable for the managed node pool feature.

-After you select Restart Faulty Node, the system automatically restarts relevant components to repair nodes in the NotReady state and drains the nodes before restarting them.
+After you select Restart Faulty Node, the system automatically restarts relevant components to repair nodes in the NotReady state and drains the nodes before the nodes are restarted.

 Auto Update Rule